 - Mark Jensen, Cambridge Systematics

 How will ACVs impact our work and how we reach our long-range goals and objectives in the areas of public transportation, transportation planning, land use, modeling and forecasting, fleet services, etc.

 Determine key steps our region can take to prepare for and make the most of this game-changing technology by incorporating input from government, business, economic development and academia interests.

-Registration for Workshop Series will open soon!
+Registration for Workshop Series is now open!